ewanhmack05/Diss-Project/README.md

 dotnet run --project tiler --urls http://localhost:5095
 ```

-Each service has its own README with more detail. `image-viewer` isn't
+Each service has its own README with more detail
-wired up to `tiler` yet - see tiler/README.md's "Not yet wired up" section.